loopnlearn/loopbuildscripts/README.md

 ### New script commands

+The current branch `new_buildfunctions` provides updated and new scripts for test.
+The commands below use `export` to set environment variables used by the script.

 Once you use an export command, that environment variable stays set in that terminal and will be used by the script.

 * You can use the unset command to stay in the same terminal